Occupational Therapy for Rheumatology

 Referrals to Other Services

-If you are experiencing difficulties with activities in your home, people who live in North Lanarkshire may find useful information at makinglifeeasier.org.uk and those who live in South Lanarkshire can find out about adaptations and equipment at southlanarkshire.gov.uk/equipment_adaptations_and_occupational_therapy
+If you are experiencing difficulties with activities in your home, people who live in North Lanarkshire may find useful information at makinglifeeasier.org.uk and those who live in South Lanarkshire can find impartial advice about equipment to help make daily living easier at: https://equipu.livingmadeeasy.org.uk/

-The Rheumatology Occupational Therapist will regularly refer to the Community Occupational Therapist in the local Socal Work Department, or to other Allied Health Professional colleagues in Physiotherapy, Podiatry and Orthotics.
+The Rheumatology Occupational Therapist will regularly refer to the Community Occupational Therapist in the local Social Work Department, or to other Allied Health Professional colleagues in Physiotherapy, Podiatry and Orthotics.

 Emotional Support